-Previously, we’d mentioned that one of the reasons we chose to stay in Africa for so long was to “lick our wounds” from the outrageously expensive Antarctica cruise which was well beyond the limits of our yearly budget.
+Previously, we’d mentioned that one of the reasons we chose to stay in Africa for so long was to “lick our wounds” from the costly Antarctica cruise, which was well beyond the limits of our yearly budget.
 To see the total expenses for the Antarctica cruise, please click here and scroll down the page for the information.

 Sure, there are inconveniences and occasional discomforts compared to living in some other parts of the world.
 However, we’ve adapted so well, we hardly notice anymore.

-Over the past few weeks, we’ve had lots of cockroaches (aka cucarachas in Spanish) in the house.
-Usually one thinks of dirt and filth in reference to the disgusting cockroaches.
-We have them here and we had them in Costa Rica, both very clean and newer properties.
+Over the past few weeks, we’ve had many cockroaches (aka cucarachas in Spanish) in the house.
+Usually, one thinks of dirt and filth about the disgusting cockroaches.
+We have them here, and we had them in Costa Rica, both very clean and newer properties.

 We don’t scream.
-Tom sprayed the shower but when it didn’t resolve the issue Louise and Danie came to the rescue with a special product they use specifically for these situations.
+Tom sprayed the shower, but when it didn’t resolve the issue, Louise and Danie came to the rescue with a particular product they use specifically for these situations.
 For a while, we won’t see them again.

-This is Africa and they’ll return.
-Along with zillions of mosquitoes when the rainy season comes in the spring and then, the humid heat of summer with snakes and insects everywhere.
+This is Africa, and they’ll return.
+Along with zillions of mosquitoes when the rainy season comes in the spring and then the humid summer heat with snakes and insects everywhere.
 We were here in the summer of 2014.
 We managed then.
 We’ll manage again.

 Soon, we’ll be off for our usual exploratory drive in Marloth Park.
 Who knows what we’ll see?
-Its now approaching weekend and holidaymakers are flooding the park once again.
+It’s now approaching the weekend, and holidaymakers are flooding the park once again.
 Today the wildlife “traffic” in our garden has already diminished a bit as the crowds move in for the weekend.

 May everything be right in your world today and always.